The Big Book of Homemade Products offers simple instructions for turning your homegrown, fresh herbs into personal care products.

-I’ve been following Jan Berry’s work through her blog The Nerdy Farm Wife.
-Her homemade recipes for herbal products are always beautiful (thanks to her eye for photography).
-She thoroughly researches and tests all of her recipes.
-I fell in love with Jan’s ebook Natural Soap Making because of her easy-going communication style that simplifies a process that could otherwise seem confusing or intimidating.
+I’ve been following Jan’s work through her blog The Nerdy Farm Wife.
+Her recipes are always beautiful, and I love that she thoroughly researches and tests each one.
+I fell in love with her ebook Natural Soap Making because she simplifies a process that could otherwise seem confusing or intimidating.

-She’s done the same in her new book.
-By using simple language, she has convinced me that I can make these homemade products.
-The idea of me making my own hair care products, health remedies, and household cleaners is incredible!
-In like manner, I feel confident that my preparations will actually be safe and effective.
+She’s done the same in Homemade Products.
+She makes me feel confident in making my own hair care products, health remedies, and household cleaners that are safe and effective.

-I was excited to discover that most of the herbs she uses in the recipes are ones that I grow myself, and that she tells me exactly how to use these fresh-from-the-garden herbs.
+I was excited to discover that most of the herbs in her recipes are ones that I grow myself.
+She tells me exactly how to use these fresh-from-the-garden herbs.

-The book then takes you on a stroll through a vast collection of herbal skin care recipes, including salves, balms, body butters, creams, and lotions.
+The book includes a vast collection of recipes for homemade products like salves, balms, body butters, creams, and lotions.
 I was mesmerized by the recipes for Peppermint Pine Headache Salve and Dandelion Body Butter.

 Home remedies like Lavender Dandelion Pain Relief Oil and the nontoxic Lavender Fabric Softener stand out for me.
-Even the dog can be pampered with the Peppermint & Parsley Fresh-Breath Dog Treats!
+Even your dog is pampered with the Peppermint & Parsley Fresh-Breath Dog Treats!